codeclimate/codeclimate-rubocop/config/contents/style/case_equality.md

 If `AllowOnConstant` option is enabled, the cop will ignore violations when the receiver of the case equality operator is a constant.
+If `AllowOnSelfClass` option is enabled, the cop will ignore violations when the receiver of the case equality operator is `self.class`.
+Note intermediate variables are not accepted.

 ### Example:
     # bad